deadlyvipers/dojo_rules/introduction.md

+On my way to becoming a GitHub Master.
+I love Ruby and JavaScript.

-My deadls skills *Ruby on Rails
+* Ruby on Rails
+*Git